dlzou/dnlp-chatbot/README.md

 # Deep NLP Chatbot

-A seq2seq model built in TensorFlow 2 and trained on movie dialogue from the [Cornell Movie-Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+A chatbot based on the recurrent seq2seq model, built in TensorFlow 2 and trained on movie dialogue from the [Cornell Movie-Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).

 ### Details